xdien/cipher/README.md

 ### MCP Server Mode

-Runs cipher as a Model Context Protocol server, allowing other MCP-compatible tools to connect and utilize the agent's memory capabilities:
+Runs cipher as a Model Context Protocol server, exposing the full AI agent as an MCP server that other MCP-compatible tools can connect to and interact with:

 ```bash
 # Run as MCP server